 Once you’ve traveled abroad to much poorer countries, you’ll realize how hilarious it is for privileged Americans to complain how lucky other people are in America.

-I swear to you such random international observations will change you for the better.
-Here are some examples:
+I swear to you, such random international observations will change you for the better.
+Here are some examples as to why international travel will help you:

 * You’ll no longer complain about the AC going out at the gym, at work, or at home.